sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 Each entry should be either a relative file path or an inline content resolving to a partial or complete resource definition

+## .spec.distribution.customPatches.images

+### Description

+Each entry should follow the format of Kustomize's images patch

 ## .spec.kubernetes